chef-boneyard/chef-fundamentals/slides/data-bags/01_slide.md

     INFO: Processing user[USERNAME] action create (users::sysadmins line 41)
     INFO: user[USERNAME] created

-When running chef-client on the node, we’ll see that the user is created, amongst other output from the recipe.
+When running chef-client on the node, we'll see that the user is created, amongst other output from the recipe.

 # Summary